Lattices in complete rank 2 Kac-Moody groups: Preliminaries

 Some properties of topological Kac--Moody groups that we will need are gathered in Proposition~\ref{p:completion} below.
-We state these results only for $G$ as in Theorem~\ref{t:main} above, although they hold more generally.
+We state these results only for $G$ as in Theorem~\ref{t:cocompact existence} above, although they hold more generally.

-\begin{prop} Let $G$ be a topological Kac--Moody group as in Theorem~\ref{t:main} above, with $G$ being the completion in the building topology of an incomplete Kac--Moody group $\Lambda$. \begin{enumerate} \item $G$ is a locally compact, totally disconnected topological group. \item Let $\hat{B}$, $\hat{U}$, $\hat{P_i}$ and $\hat{U_i}$ be the closures in $G$ of the subgroups $B=B_+$, $U=U_+$, $P_i$ and $U_i$ respectively of $\Lambda$.
+\begin{prop} Let $G$ be a topological Kac--Moody group as in Theorem~\ref{t:cocompact existence} above, with $G$ being the completion in the building topology of an incomplete Kac--Moody group $\Lambda$. \begin{enumerate} \item $G$ is a locally compact, totally disconnected topological group. \item Let $\hat{B}$, $\hat{U}$, $\hat{P_i}$ and $\hat{U_i}$ be the closures in $G$ of the subgroups $B=B_+$, $U=U_+$, $P_i$ and $U_i$ respectively of $\Lambda$.
 Then $\hat{B} \cong T \ltimes \hat{U}$ and $\hat{P_i} \cong L_i \ltimes \hat{U_i}$. \item $(\hat{B},N)$ is a $BN$--pair of $G$.
 The corresponding building is canonically isomorphic to $X$, and so by abuse of notation we will denote it by $X$ as well.
 The kernel of the action of $G$ on $X$ is the centre $Z(G)$, and $Z(G) = Z(\Lambda)$. \end{enumerate} \end{prop}

-Items~\eqref{i:complete_G} and~\eqref{i:building} are established by Caprace--R\'emy in \cite{CR}, and item~\eqref{i:Levi} in \cite{CR} and \cite{C}.
+Items~\eqref{i:complete_G} and~\eqref{i:building} are established by Caprace--R\'emy in \cite{CR}, and item~\eqref{i:Levi} in \cite{CR} and \cite{PEC}.

-We will refer to $\hat{B}$ as the \emph{(standard) Borel subgroup} of $G$, and to $\hat{P_1}$ and $\hat{P_2}$ as the \emph{(maximal or standard) parabolic subgroups} of $G$.
-Alternatively, we may say that $\hat{B}$ is the \emph{Iwahori} subgroup of $G$, and $\hat{P_1}$ and $\hat{P_2}$ are the \emph{parahoric} subgroups of $G$, by analogy with terminology for $G = SL_2(\F_q((t^{-1})))$.
-To simplify notation, when the context is clear we will write $B$, $P_1$ and $P_2$ for the Borel and maximal parabolic subgroups of the topological Kac--Moody group $G$, rather than respectively $\hat{B}$, $\hat{P_1}$ and $\hat{P_2}$.
+Following the terminology used by R\'emy and Ronan \cite[p.
+196]{RR} for topological Kac--Moody groups, we will refer to $\hat{B}$ as the \emph{(standard) Iwahori subgroup} of $G$, and to $\hat{P_1}$ and $\hat{P_2}$ as the \emph{(maximal or standard) parahoric subgroups} of $G$.
+To simplify notation, when the context is clear we will write $B$, $P_1$ and $P_2$ for the Iwahori and maximal parahoric subgroups of the topological Kac--Moody group $G$, rather than respectively $\hat{B}$, $\hat{P_1}$ and $\hat{P_2}$.